thiagop-usp/LumberBot/README.md

   - Move twice to the opposite side of a branch to destroy it (that's the concept of the game I guess, huh)
   - GG.

+### Requirements:
+- I used the following modules and libraries:
+	- MSS
+	- Pynput
+	- PyAutoGui
+	- Numpy

 ### Maximum score it got:

 ![Image](https://i.imgur.com/sT7GBFC.jpg)